jacobenget/doom.wasm/doomgeneric/README.md

 |DG_GetTicksMs        |The ticks passed since launch in milliseconds.
 |DG_GetKey            |Provide keyboard events.
 |DG_SetWindowTitle    |Not required to do anything.
 This is for setting the window title as Doom sets this from WAD file.
+|DG_OpenSaveGameReader|Provide an interface to read the save game data from a specific save slot, return NULL if no save data exists in this slot.
+|DG_OpenSaveGameWriter|Provide an interface to write save game data to a specific save slot.

 ### main loop
 At start, call `doomgeneric_Create()`.